VoteVeto2/VoteVeto2.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: https://www.overleaf.com/read/xjbfrqvwpjrr#a8b0fa # you can also use external links here
-description: This is my CV
+description: For my latest resume, click the PDF icon above.
 toc:
   sidebar: left
 ---